 Your Launch Pad is where you can stage your to-be-surveyed contacts, and where they'll reside until the survey is actually launched (i.e., sent to your customers).
 The primary function of the Launch Pad is where you can now easily and securely upload your survey launch data inside LoyaltyLoop.
 Here's the complete feature release explaining the Launch Pad.

 2. Launch File Email Address

 Instead of sending your launch files to us via the soon-to-be deprecated firstname.lastname@example.org email address, you now have your own unique Launch File Email Address.
 When you send data TO your Launch File Email Address, LoyaltyLoop can automatically associate your launch data with your account.
 Read the full explanation of your Launch File Email Address.

 Your Google reviews are unique to your business, and they help tell your company’s story.
 They are a demonstration of your customers feelings and opinions toward the business and represent the relationship between you and your customers.
 As a business owner, you should be thinking “My Google reviews are a direct reflection of my business”.
 Ask yourself, is that reflection a positive one, a negative one, or somewhere in between?

 The importance of managing your Google reviews is being able to provide the social proof that your business is one from which your customers want to buy.
 A solid reputation of positive reviews on Google gives customers the confidence to do business with you based on how you’ve been able to service and satisfy the needs of your previous customers.
 Think of it in terms of a warm lead vs a cold lead.
-The cold lead has nothing to go off and nothing to judge you by, whereas the customer who has seen your positive reviews and solid Google My Business rating has now been converted to a warm lead.
+The cold lead has nothing to go off and nothing to judge you by, whereas the customer who has seen your positive reviews and solid Google Business Profile rating has now been converted to a warm lead.